omkarjagtap1011/Chess-Game/README.md

 - Players can select and move pieces by clicking on the board.
 - Highlights valid moves for the selected piece.
 - Enforces turn-based play (white and black alternate turns).

-### Game Modes

-1. **Human vs. Human**: Fully functional mode where two players can play against each other.
-2. **Human vs. AI**: Placeholder mode with a "Coming Soon" message.
-AI integration is planned.
-3. **Analyze Mode**: Placeholder mode with a "Coming Soon" message.
-Will include advanced chess analysis features.

 ### Move Handling